You are on a walk and up comes a lost dog. Or you open your door to one day find a dog on your doorstep. What do you do?

 Before You Spot a Lost Dog

 Prepare a lost dog kit to keep in your car.
-Through the years, we’ve found over 20 lost dogs so we’re prepared with some basic supplies: a slip leash (don’t assume the dog will be wearing a collar), some cat treats or a can of cat food (the scent is strong enough to lure timid dogs), and, for the times you might need them, heavy gloves.
+Through the years, we’ve found over 20 lost dogs so we’re prepared with some basic supplies: a slip leash (don’t assume the dog will be wearing a collar), some cat treats or a can of cat food (the scent is strong enough to lure timid dogs), a bottle of water, and, for the times you might need them, heavy gloves.

 When You Spot a Lost Dog